FOREX-Dollar set for weekly drop on US slowdown signs | Business

 U.S. retail sales were also flat in April and softer-than-expected, and manufacturing output unexpectedly fell. "(Besides inflation) a lot of activity data has been cooling off," said Westpac strategist Imre Speizer, contributing to selling of the dollar.

 At the same time, even though markets price European rate cuts beginning in June, recent data has shown some upside surprises.
 Germany's economy grew more than expected last quarter and investor morale is at a two-year high.
-The Australian and New Zealand dollars are each up more than 1% on the U.S. dollar this week, with the kiwi up 1.7% and eyeing its best week of the year.
+The Australian and New Zealand dollars are each up sharply on the U.S. dollar this week, with the kiwi up 1.5% and eyeing its best week of the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)